alekmarinov/luaicp/README.md

 # LuaICP
 Iterative Closest Point algorothm implemented in Lua.
-This program is an experiment of applying ICP algorithm for aligning stars in astronomical images.
+This program implements Iterative Closest Point algorithm for alignment of two point clouds.
+It can be used to align astronomical star sets - the one get from standard astronomical catalog and one from arbitrary source, for example stars extracted from astronomical image.

 # Source doc
 https://alekmarinov.github.io/luaicp/